Theses and Dissertations

 Miller, Ethan.
 2011.
 Rethinking Economy for Regional Development: Ontology, Performativity and Enabling Frameworks for Participatory Vision and Action.
 MS Thesis.
 Department of Geosciences, University of Massachusetts Amherst, Amherst MA, USA.

-This Honours Thesis uses the Diverse Economies Framework to investigate local and grassroots renewal energy initiatives in Australia.
+This Honours Thesis uses the Diverse Economies Framework to explore the renewable energy initiatives that are being developed by grassroots groups.

 Hicks, Jarra.
 2009.
 Local Responses to Climate Change: Using the Diverse Economy to Meet Energy Needs.
 Hons Thesis, Geography and Environmental Studies, University of Newcastle, NSW, Australia.